aayla-secura/mixnmatchttp/README.md

   * MT-safe saving and clearing of cache
   * Option for case-sensitivity of endpoints (and separately for variable endpoint names)
   * Endpoints or paths: list of required parameters and raise an error if any missing
+  * A configurable list of file extensions which should be served as attachment.

 # Internal TODO notes